jlpatter/OldOrangeGitFish/README.md

 * Create new branches

 ### Development
-Setup environment: run `npm install`, then run `./node_modules/.bin/electron-rebuild`.
+Setup environment: run `npm install`, then run `npm rebuild` (which takes a really long time as it's compiling nodegit).
 If either step throws errors, be sure to install the missing dependencies or log an issue.
 You may want to install `nvm` and run `nvm use` in the project directory in order to use the correct version of node.